This homemade lotion recipe is made with all-natural ingredients like coconut oil and vitamin E oil to help moisturize and soothe dry, cracked skin.

 HOW LONG WILL THIS LOTION LAST?

 If you add water, this lotion won’t last as long as a moisturizer without water.
-To extend the shelf life you can store it in the refrigerator.
-However, when it is stored in the cooler temperature it will harden and not be pumpable.
+To extend the shelf life, you can store it in the refrigerator.
+However, when it is stored at the cooler temperature, it will harden and not be pumpable.

 You can also consider adding a preservative into the recipe or making a smaller batch at a time.

 WHAT CARRIER OIL IS BEST TO USE IN LOTION?

 I am using sweet almond oil in mine because that is what I had on hand.
 You can also use fractionated coconut oil, jojoba oil, olive oil, grapeseed oil, or avocado oil.
 Learn more about all the carrier oils and what benefits they have, and then decide which one will be best for your skin type.

 I hope you enjoyed this post; for my homemade foundation recipe, Click Here.

 - 3 tablespoons shea butter